survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 ### Dependencies

 A package may have different level dependencies.
 Some will be used only during development, some should be installed to use the package itself.
-If _peer dependencies_ are used, then it's up to the user to decide which version of a given package to use.
+If _peer dependencies_ are used, then it’s up to the user to decide which version of a given package to use.
 The definition guarantees that the package should work within the given version range.

 **package.json**